-The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the Protection Profile for Application Software.
-The Independent Testing activities are documented in the Common Criteria SWAPP Assurance Activity Report, which is not duplicated here.
+The evaluation team verified the product according the vendor-provided guidance documentation and ran the tests specified in the Protection Profile for Application Software, version 1.2, dated, 22 April 2016 [SWAPP].
+The Independent Testing activity is documented in the Assurance Activities Report, which is publicly available, and is not duplicated here.